-•State plan limits on number of units for personal care are reached and more assistance with ADLs and/or IADLs is needed; • Person requires personal assistance at locations outside of their residence;

-• The individual has behavioral or medical needs, and they require a more highly trained personal assistant than is available under state plan.
+- •State plan limits on number of units for personal care are reached and more assistance with ADLs and/or IADLs is needed; - Person requires personal assistance at locations outside of their residence; - The individual has medical needs, and they require a more highly trained personal assistant than is available under state plan. - •The person shall exhaust agency-based state plan personal care prior to self-directing his or her waiver personal assistant services (may not self-direct state plan services.